 Repair the Gut and Heal.

-As we pull away from the holiday season into the new year, it is a good time to rest the digestive system.
 There is no greater healer for the gut than authentic, properly prepared bone broth.
 Consider something as simple as a one or two day fast from food and use bone broth and water as your only nutrition.
 One recipe should make enough broth for about 3-4 days.

 Stock and Bone Broth